kgrid/AuthoringManual/README.md

 In the [Getting Started](http://kgrid.org/AuthoringManual/getting-started) section, we will walk through a basic example of creating a knowledge object.
 All pages can be found [here](http://kgrid.org/AuthoringManual/summary).

-For information on how to execute knowledge objects on the execution stack, see the [Execution Manual](http://kgrid.org/ExecutionManual/).
+For information on how to execute knowledge objects on the activator, see the [Authoring Manual](http://kgrid.org/AuthoringManual/).

 This documentation is being maintained on GitBook.
 The GitBook documentation version can be accessed at: [https://www.gitbook.com/book/kgrid/authoring-ii/details](https://www.gitbook.com/book/kgrid/authoring-ii/details).